 2003 Attacks on Sudanese government installations and military forces by two new armed groups began a year of intense fighting in the Darfur region of western Sudan.
 Janjaweed militias, armed by the Sudanese government and reportedly supported by elements of the Sudanese military, attacked rebel groups and civilian populations believed to be sympathetic to them, killing several thousand civilians and forcing the displacement of hundreds of thousands.
 A September ceasefire agreement between the government and the Sudan Liberation Movement/Army failed to end hostilities and collapsed in December.

 3. Rapid Support Force (RSF): Formed in 2013, this paramilitary group is under the command of the National Intelligence and Security Services.
-It reportedly has 5,000-6,000 members who are recruited from ethnic groups in Darfur and undergo training in Khartoum.
-In 2014 RSF was accused of violence toward civilians, destroying and burning villages, and other crimes.
+It reportedly has 5,000-6,000 members, recruited from Darfur, who undergo training in Khartoum.
+In 2014, the RSF was accused of violence toward civilians, destroying and burning villages, and other crimes.

-4. National Consensus Forces (NCF): The NCF was established as a coalition of opposition parties to stand against the ruling National Congress Party (NCP) in the April 2010 elections.
-In July 2012, several NCF members, along with at least six other opposition parties, signed the Democratic Alternative Charter (DAC), committing themselves to remove the NCP and establish a civil and democratic state, using all “political, popular and peaceful means.”
-NCF members include the National Umma Party (NUP), the Popular Congress Party (PCP) and the Sudanese Communist Party (SCP).
-The coalition is currently chaired by Farouk Abu Eissa.
-In January 2013, the NCF joined the Sudan Revolutionary Front (SRF), a rebel alliance umbrella group, in signing the “New Dawn” charter.
-The document outlined the means to achieve the collective goal of overthrowing the current regime and also emphasized the importance of freedom of expression and religion, elimination of ethnic discrimination, the rule of law, an independent judicial system, a peaceful transfer of power and federal democracy.
+4. National Consensus Forces (NCF): This coalition of opposition parties was established to stand against the National Congress Party (NCP) in the April 2010 elections.
+In July 2012, several NCF members, along with at least six other opposition parties, signed the Democratic Alternative Charter (DAC), committing themselves to remove the ruling NCP and establish a civil and democratic state, using all “political, popular and peaceful means.”
+NCF members include the National Umma Party (NUP), Popular Congress Party (PCP), and Sudanese Communist Party (SCP).

-Various Rebel Groups: Currently, there are essentially four distinct rebel groups operating in Darfur, South Kordofan and Blue Nile States.
-However, there are many divisions and splinter factions within these groups, as well as larger alliances and umbrella groups.
-In 2009, according to reports, factions that had splintered from rebel groups amalgamated, most under the umbrellas of the Justice and Equality Movement (JEM) and the Sudan Liberation Movement/Army (SLM/A).
-In 2010, many splinter factions joined together under the umbrella of the Liberation Justice Movement (LJM).
-In 2011, a further alliance of armed groups, the Sudan Revolutionary Front (SRF), was formed.
+Various rebel groups: While there are four main rebel groups operating in Darfur, South Kordofan, and Blue Nile states, they splinter, divide, and reorganize into many factions and alliances and umbrella groups.
+In 2009, reports indicated that most rebel factions had amalgamated under the umbrellas of the Justice and Equality Movement (JEM) and Sudan Liberation Movement/Army (SLM/A).
+The next year, many splinter factions allied themselves with the Liberation Justice Movement (LJM).
+In 2011, another alliance, the Sudan Revolutionary Front (SRF), was formed.

-7. The Justice and Equality Movement (JEM): JEM was formed in Darfur in 2003 by Khalil Ibrahim to work for national reform and regime change.
-By the end of 2007, JEM was the largest threat to the Sudanese military forces in Darfur.
+7. The Justice and Equality Movement (JEM): Khalil Ibrahim formed JEM in Darfur in 2003 to fight for national reform and regime change.
+By the end of 2007, JEM was the largest threat to Sudanese military forces in Darfur.
 Since 2007, the group has worked actively to recruit Arab fighters in Darfur, including janjaweed militiamen.
 In mid-2010, JEM was estimated to have more than 5,000 heavily-armed fighters.
 The government of Sudan has accused JEM of ties with the Chadian government, although the group was expelled from Chad in February 2010.
-While initially part of peace talks surrounding the DDPD, JEM withdrew in May 2010 and has not engaged in serious peace talks since.
-In November 2011, JEM joined with SLA-MM, SLA-AW, and SPLM-N to form the SRF.
+While JEM was initially part of peace talks surrounding the DDPD, it withdrew in May 2010 and has not engaged in serious peace talks since.
+In November 2011, JEM joined the SLA-MM, SLA-AW, and SPLM-N to form the SRF.
 When JEM leader and founder Khalil Ibrahim was killed by Sudanese Armed Forced in December 2011, his brother Jibril assumed the leadership, causing tension within the movement.
 Although groups have splintered from the movement, JEM remains the strongest military force in Darfur.

 9. The Sudan Liberation Movement/Army (SLM/A): The SLM/A was formed in 2001 by a tribal alliance, but was divided from the beginning.
 Since Doha in 2006, the movement has split into more than a dozen factions, mostly along tribal lines.

 9 a) SLA-Abdel Wahid (SLA-AW): Led by Abdel Wahid (the original chairman of the SLA), the SLA-AW is largely made up of members from the Fur ethnic group, which constitutes roughly 30 per cent of Darfur’s population.
 The group is also supported by hundreds of thousands of people living in IDP camps.
 SLA-AW controls much of the central Jebel Marra mountain area.
-They have refused to enter peace negotiations with the government of Sudan until Khartoum-backed violence ends.
-The SLA-AW was not party to the 2006 Darfur Peace Agreement (DPA) and has abstained from the Doha Peace Process.
+SLA-AW has refused to enter peace negotiations with the Government of Sudan until Khartoum-backed violence ends.
+The SLA-AW was not party to the 2006 Darfur Peace Agreement (DPA) and abstained from the Doha Peace Process.
 In November 2011, SLA-AW joined the SRF alliance.
-(Further splinters from SLA-AW include SLA-Juba, SLA-Mainstream, SLA- Khamis Abaker and SLA-Historical Leadership/Command, some of which have joined other umbrella groups.)
+Other SLA splinter groups include SLA-Juba, SLA-Mainstream, SLA- Khamis Abaker and SLA-Historical Leadership/Command, some of which have joined other umbrella groups.

 9 b) SLA–Minni Minnawi (SLA-MM): Led by Minni Arkou Minnawi, this faction is comprised mainly of members of the Zaghawa ethnic group.
 SLA-MM first focused on fighting the Janjaweed militia in Darfur.
 It was the only rebel group to sign the 2006 DPA, but has since declared it invalid.
 SLA-MM refused to participate in the Doha Peace Process, resulting in renewed hostilities with the SAF.
 In December 2010, SLA-MM splintered into four smaller commands; some joined SRF in November 2011.